zuera-alabi/employee-attrition-analysis/README.md

 ## Production Department Filter
 ![Production Department](images/02_hr_dashboard_production.png)
-Filtering by Production transforms the picture dramatically — this single department accounts for 79.8% of all company attritions.
-With the lowest average salary across all departments and the highest voluntary exit rate, Production emerges as the organisation's most critical retention crisis and the starting point for any meaningful intervention.
+Filtering by Production transforms the picture dramatically, this single department houses 209 of the company's 311 employees yet carries a 39.71% attrition rate above the already concerning company average.
+With the lowest average salary at £59,953 and a retention rate of just 60.29%, Production emerges as the organisation's most critical retention crisis and the starting point for any meaningful intervention.

 ## Key Findings